NHSLeadership/nightingale-2-0/readme.txt

 = 2.1.7.3
 Maintenance release
- * Updated styling for nhsblocks plugin to match update
+ * Updated styling for nhsblocks plugin to match update to nhsblocks 1.1.6
  * Removed requirement for Gutenberg plugin.
+ *

 = 2.1.7.2 =